Man Utd Sack Ten Hag, Reportedly Set To Appoint Amorim - UrduPoint

 Time finally ran out for Ten Hag with United sitting a lowly 14th in the Premier League table after they suffered a fourth defeat in nine league games at West Ham on Sunday.

-Despite substantial dealings in the transfer market before this season, they have won only one of their last eight games in all competitions.
+Despite substantial dealings in the transfer market before this season, one of the world's wealthiest clubs have won only one of their last eight games in all competitions.

 Former United striker Ruud van Nistelrooy, a member of Ten Hag's coaching staff, was named interim boss.